 Where the design community meets.

-Ho Chi Minh City, Vietnam Chief Design Officer, Quoine Joined over 5 years ago
+Ho Chi Minh City, Vietnam Chief Design Officer, Quoine Joined almost 6 years ago

 Well, what do we mean here when we say "banners are about" marketers or designers - or - designers/ marketers are "responsible" for banners?